gemfire/spring-for-apache-geode-examples/session-state/README.md

 # Session State Code Example

-This example demonstrates the use of Tanzu GemFire for session state caching and can be used with the [Session State Caching Guide](https://tanzu.vmware.com/developer/data/tanzu-gemfire/guides/session-state-cache-sbdg/).
+This example demonstrates the use of VMware GemFire for session state caching and can be used with the [Session State Caching Guide](https://tanzu.vmware.com/developer/data/tanzu-gemfire/guides/session-state-cache-sbdg/).

 The application uses [Spring Boot for Apache Geode](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/).